Do you have a Christmas collection? Here are tips and helpful ideas for incorporating them beautifully in your Christmas home decor!

 - attached to a wreath

-The goal of any Christmas collection should be to stir up lovely memories, add enjoyment, and beauty and Christmas spirit to your home and be fun to collect!
+The goal of any Christmas collection should be to stir up lovely memories.
+As well as add enjoyment, beauty, and Christmas spirit to your home!

 I hope your collection does all this and more this holiday season!